wmhilton-stoplight/platform-docs/3.-design/api-design-editor.md

 # Design Editor Overview

 Use the Design Editor, also referred to as Stoplight Studio, to design and manage APIs, documentation, and related files stored in projects.
 Projects work and look the same in Studio Web and Studio Desktop, with a few differences.
+Learn more about the differences in our [design overview](design-overview.md##studio-web-vs-studio-desktop).

-This topic describes projects in Studio Web.
+> This topic describes API projects in Studio Web.
+For [style guide projects](api-design-editor.md), only the **Styles** tab is available.

 ## Open a Project